-Name: Date: Warm- ·Up The information we have about the channel on Mars a scientific models.
-However, rovers and landers develoinformation directly from the surface of Mars.
+The information we have about the channel on Mars has mostly come from satellite images and scientific models.
+However, rovers and landers developed by NASA have made it possible to collect information directly from the surface of Mars.

 Think about the channel on Mars.
-(You can refer to the information would you want to collect from the surface channel was formed by flowing lava or flowing water? ce of Mars to help you determine whether the
+(You can refer to the image of the channel on page 17.)
+What information would you want to collect from the surface of Mars to help you determine whether the channel was formed by flowing lava or flowing water?